Ciberth/consumer-app-a/README.md

-# consumer-app-a
+# Consumer app A

-Consumer-app requesting 2 generic databases
+Specific situation A requires 2 generic-databases